jwu01/GeneralNonCooperative/README.md

 ## Dependencies
 ### Why Passlib?
 Passlib allows us to encrypt passwords through hashing with the ability to later decrypt them.
 This was done to ensure the security of authentication.
 Once a user logs in, the password is decrypted.
+It is installed in the requirements.txt file.
 Documentation: https://passlib.readthedocs.io/en/stable/

 ## API Keys